broadinstitute/rigerj/README.md

 * RigerJ 1.5b - Experimental extension to RIGER to apply weights to the hairpins.
 Original beta 2010-05-14.
 * RigerJ 1.6 - Fix bug where -adjustForHairpinSetSize command line option was not working.
                Fix off-by-one bug for gene scores with WtSum and!SecondBestRank scoring methods.

---- List of RigerJ users ---

-These users should be notified when a new version of RigerJ is released:

-rnaiinformatics@broadinstitute.org (RNAi Informatics Team) bweir@broadinstitute.org (Barbara Weir) jgould@broadinstitute.org (Joshua Gould)